 Roast Pork in Milk

 - 4 tablespoons butter

 - 3 cups whole milk

-- 3. Reduce the heat slightly and add the milk to the pan or casserole very, very slowly so it doesn’t bubble up too much.
+- Reduce the heat slightly and add the milk to the pan or casserole very, very slowly so it doesn’t bubble up too much.
 Gradually bring it to a gentle simmer and partially cover the pan.
 Let the pork cook like this for 2 hours, or until the juices run clear when pierced with a skewer.
 The pork will be tender but not fall-apart tender and the milk will turn yogurt-like and clumpy and may brown somewhat.

 - Carve the meat and place the pork slices on a warm plate.
 Pour the pan sauce over the pork and serve.
 (If you find upon slicing the pork that you’ve undercooked it, slip the pork slices and sauce in an oven cranked to 350°F (176°C) and bake for 5 to 10 minutes, or until cooked through.)

 Prior to telling what we all thought of this recipe, I must share my mother-in-law’s perplexed and worried look when I started testing it.
 She bought a beautiful pork loin roast and as I was getting ready to start preparing it, she pulled out the oven pan for it.
 I went on to explain this was to be done on top of the stove.
 The look on her face was priceless, and she was pretty nervous about this dish’s outcome.
 Needless to say that once it was cooked, she was in awe as her husband and sons were picking the meat around the bones.
 Indeed, its outcome was a fantastic, juicy, and tender roast filled with taste, and the milky sauce that accompanied it could not have been better.
 Both my husband and I also loved it, but right away started to think of other ways to redo it even more to our taste.
 We thought of adding a nice strong mustard next time.
 We shall see!